Significant Mosques in El Moez Street, Egypt

 Al Hussein Mosque

-Among the popular mosques in El Moez Street is Al Hussein Mosque.
-Sayedna Al Hussein is what you are going to hear from the locals on the streets of Egypt.
+Among the famous mosques on El Moez Street is the Al Hussein Mosque.
+Sayedna Al Hussein is what you will hear from the locals on the streets of Egypt.
 The word “Sayedna” means our master; in fact, Al Hussein was the grandson of Prophet Muhammed.
 This mosque that sits on El Moez Street was named after him.

-In fact, you may even realize that people call the surrounding area, Al Hussein.
-Near that mosque lies Khan Al Khalili, Cairo’s most popular bazaar.
+You may even realize that people call the surrounding area Al Hussein.
+Near that mosque lies Khan Al Khalili, Cairo’s most famous bazaar.
 Al Hussein Mosque has been around since 1154 as one of the holy sites in Cairo.

 Khan El Khalili Bazaar near one of the mosques in El-Moez Street